andrewrichardson701/Stockbase/README.md

 - Fixed some page redirects for the edit stock page.
 Now diverts you to the stock main page if all is successful, else drops you back on the edit page.
 - Cablestock description is now optional.
 This is not always relevant to the item.
 - Stock.php now has response handling built in.
 This means that error messages will show correctly.
+- LDAP settings on the admin page now has the correct error checkind and response handling.
+There are a couple of unique ones left in place.

 </details>
 <details>